martjemeyer/My-Crypto/index.md

 ## Welcome to My Crypto support page for Android and iOS

-Please use the issues tab to report any bug or request.
+To report any bug or request, click on the "View on GitHub" button and report it to the issues tab.